schwallergroup/DynaMate/README.md

   <img src="assets/DynaMate.svg" alt="drawing" width="250"/>
 </p>

-DynaMate is your reliable mate that can run molecular dynamics simulations of protein-ligand and protein-only systems.
+DynaMate is your reliable ***mate*** that can run molecular ***dyna***mics simulations of protein-ligand and protein-only systems.
 It is built using LiteLLM and equipt with a collection of tools.
 Quality checks throughout the pipeline trigger re-tries when something goes wrong, allowing the agent to correct course and save you time on debugging.
-You can find our preprint in the `assets` folder.
+You can find our preprint [here](https://arxiv.org/abs/2512.10034).

 ### Software setup
 The tools used by the agent require that you have a local installation of the following software.
 We provide a Docker image with all dependencies pre-installed (recommended), or you can install everything manually if you prefer